jawadsiddiqui/jawadsiddiqui/README.md

 #### Hi there 👋

-👯 I've collaborated in large scale e-commerce (back-end services) for Fortune 500 companies like William-Sonoma, GAP Inc, and Macy's
+👯 I've collaborated in building scalable applications, optimizing performance, and leading high-impact projects for three U.S. Fortune-500 companies like **William-Sonoma, GAP Inc, and Macy's**

 🔭 I’m working on ...
-- Microservices
+- Microservices Architecture
 - Monolitic Apps
 - Serverless